jghaines/lambda-auth0-authorizer/README.md

 # lambda-auth0-authorizer

-An AWS Custom Authorizer for AWS API Gateway that support Auth0 Bearer tokens.
+An AWS Custom Authorizer for AWS API Gateway that support Auth0 JWT Bearer tokens.

+> **⚠⚠ WARNING ⚠⚠**
+>  You almost certainly don't want to use this project.
+Use the native [JWT authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-jwt-authorizer.html) instead.

 ## About